jasonrubenstein18/CombinatorialOptimization/README.md

-# CombinatorialOptimization
+# Optimization

-Combinatorial Optimization for fun
+Combinatorial and Discrete Optimization for fun